kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 ## Scenario
 The following procedures help you quickly deploy your application through AWS CloudFormation.
-Modify a YAML script so that it will change original security group inbound rule, and then to confirm the update stack become effective.
+Modify a YAML script so that it will change original security group inbound rule, and then to confirm the update stack to become effective.

 ## Prerequisites
 >The workshop’s region will be in ‘N.Virginia’

->Sign-in a AWS account, and make sure you have select N.Virginia region.
+>Sign-in an AWS account and make sure you have select N.Virginia region.

 >Make sure you have an Amazon EC2 key pair in the N.Virginia region.
 If you don’t have, see [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) link to create your key pair.